mirzawaqasahmed/f5-big-iq-lab/docs/class11/module1/lab2.rst

-Lab 1.2: Example module 1 lab 2
+Lab 1.2: Configuring BIG-IP for DDoS Logging to BIG-IQ
 -------------------------------